tonibuenter/remotequery-java/docs/reference_manual.md

 * Create a request object with _a service id_, a list of _access roles_, a _parameter map_
 * Call the _run method_
 * Process the _result object_

+## Run Method Execution

+The Remote Query engine does the following with in the _run method_:

+* Check the provided _access roles_ to the _service roles_.
+If _service roles_ are not empty and the intersection between the two role list is not empty continue, else abort.
+* Process SQL as Commands with the provided _parameter map_
+* Return the last query result as a _result object_